3.11 Provisions, Contingent Liabilities and Contingent Assets

 3.16 Statement of Cash Flows

 Cash flows are reported using indirect method whereby profit for the period is adjusted for the effects of the transactions of non-cash nature, any deferrals or accruals of past or future operating cash receipts and payments and items of income or expenses associated with investing and financing cash flows.
-The cash flows from operating, investing and financing activities of the Company are segregated on the basis of available information.
+The cash flows from operating, investing and financing activities of the Company are segregated based on the available information.

 3.17 Events after reporting date